Hamza-Dar/aorms-seda/README.md

     5. Fragment = frag
     6. ImageView = Img
 5. Maintain a list of the dependicies that you are using in your projects independantly as well so we can match and update them during final integration testings.
+6. We are using Firestore (not to be confused with firebase) due to its superior technology and cooler name.

 :)